-I’ve been busy packing up all my Fall decor (didn’t this season fly by!!) and unpacking my Christmas stuff.
-I never know exactly how I’m going to decorate until I actually start doing it; and then continue to move things around until I finally feel I got it right.
+I’ve been busy packing up all my Fall decor (didn’t this season fly by!!) and unpacking my Christmas things..
+I never know exactly how I’m going to decorate until I actually start doing it, and then continue to move things around until I finally feel I got it right.

-I wanted to keep my decor simple this year using neutral colors and lots of natural items.
+I’m using neutral colors and lots of natural items in my Christmas decorating this year.
 I did add a tiny splash of red in my kitchen.

 On the other side of the kitchen, I painted the corner hutch a darker shade of blue.
 It had been aqua for a couple of years and I was ready for a change.

 You can see my Hometalk project tutorial on how I painted my hutch here.
 I had the opportunity to collaborate with Graham & Brown for this project.

 I filled the basket on the top of the hutch with some fresh greens and added some icy stems.
 I added a few pine cones too.